Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

 Hetero Reuse
 ====================

-When heterogeneous learnware search is activated(see `WORKFLOWS: Hetero Search <../workflows/search.html#hetero-search>`_), users would receive heterogeneous learnwares which are identified from the whole "specification world".
+When heterogeneous learnware search is activated, users receive potentially helpful heterogeneous learnwares which are identified from the whole "specification world"(see `WORKFLOWS: Hetero Search <../workflows/search.html#hetero-search>`_).
-Though these recommended learnwares are trained from tasks with different feature/label spaces from the user's task, they can still be helpful and perform well beyond their original purpose.
-Normally these learnwares are hard to be used, leave alone polished by users, due to the feature/label space heterogeneity.
-However with the help of ``HeteroMapAlignLearnware`` class which align heterogeneous learnware with the user's task, users can easily reuse them with the same set of reuse methods mentioned above.
+Normally, these learnwares cannot be directly applied to their tasks due to discrepancies in input and prediction spaces.
+Nevertheless, the ``learnware`` package facilitates the reuse of heterogeneous learnwares through ``HeteroMapAlignLearnware``, which aligns the input and output domain of learnwares to match those of the users' tasks.
+These feature-aligned learnwares can then be utilized with either data-free reusers or data-dependent reusers.

-During the alignment process of heterogeneous learnware, the statistical specifications of the learnware and the user's task ``(user_spec)`` are used for input space alignment, and a small amount of labeled data ``(val_x, val_y)`` is mandatory to be used for output space alignment.
+During the alignment process of a heterogeneous learnware, the statistical specifications of the learnware and the user's task ``(user_spec)`` are used for input space alignment, and a small amount of labeled data ``(val_x, val_y)`` is mandatory to be used for output space alignment.
 This can be done by the following code:

 .. code:: python